Summary of Bernd and Hilla Becher

 This mode of display encouraged audiences to closely consider the form of the structures on display, with repetition facilitating a greater understanding of the ways in which different examples resembled or diverged from one another.
 In Pitheads, each structure has the same basic form, but varies in the angle of the diagonal that leads into the mine, the number of supports linking this diagonal to the base and in the nature and number of buildings grouped at the base of each pithead.
 Bernd and Hilla Becher considered this arrangement by type, usually referred to as a typology, as a means of emphasizing the different solutions that engineers found for the problems industrial structures were built to address.

-Gelatin Silver Prints - Tate Modern
+Gelatin Silver Prints - Collection of the Tate, United Kingdom

 Zimmermann Coal Co., Ravine, Schuylkill County